Policy Brief

 The U.S. Department of Health and Human Services (HHS) Administration for Children and Families (ACF) administers CCDF, the federal government’s funding source for child care subsidies to help eligible low-income families access child care and improve the quality of child care for all children.
 Last reauthorized in 2014, CCDF is comprised of both a mandatory component (not subject to the annual appropriations process), the Child Care Entitlement to States (CCES), and a discretionary portion, the Child Care and Development Block Grant (CCDBG), which Congress must fund every fiscal year.
 In FY 2023, CCDBG received $8 billion and CCES received $3.5 billion for a total of $11.6 billion in CCDF funding.

 Subsidized child care services under CCDF are available to eligible families through certificates (vouchers) or grants and contracts with providers.
 States have discretion to set income eligibility at or below 85 percent of State Median Income (SMI), setting the maximum age for children at or below 12 years, or at or below 18 years if children have special needs and defining the activities that qualify a family for assistance (work, education, etc.) County governments are responsible for administering CCDF in at least eight states, according to the most recent available state plans: Colorado, Minnesota, North Carolina, North Dakota, New York, Ohio, Virginia and Wisconsin.
-In FY 2018, these eight states together invested more than $2 billion in federal, state and local funds in the CCDF program, accounting for more than a fifth of the national total.
+In FY 2020, these eight states together invested more than $3.2 billion in federal, state and local funds in the CCDF program, accounting for 24 percent of the national total.
 The scope of the county role in administering CCDF varies but means that county governments in these states may set policy related to eligibility, sliding fee scales, and payment rates as well as perform eligibility determinations, issue provider payments, connect parents with child care and more.
 Counties administering CCDF may contribute county general revenue funds to help meet the required non-federal match for the CCES.

 Ensuring low-income families have access to affordable, high-quality child care helps promote their participation in the workforce and/or education, while also encouraging positive child development.
 However, limited program resources, strict eligibility rules, infrastructure needs and expensive quality standards can challenge the ability of counties to meet the needs of local parents.
 In 2018, only 14 percent of eligible children participated in CCDF.
 Providing county governments with increased flexibility to determine program eligibility, adequate federal resources to meet demand and additional funding to meet licensing and quality standards would significantly improve the abilities of counties to increase the supply of high-quality and affordable child care for local families through CCDF.

-KEY TALKING POINTS:
+KEY TALKING POINTS

 • The Child Care and Development Fund (CCDF) is the federal government’s funding source for child care subsidies to help eligible low-income families access child care and improve the quality of child care for all children.